 Women around the world seek breast enlargement to achieve a natural looking improvement or slightly curvier cleavage contours.
 Very few, if any, want the fake “Pamela Anderson” look.
 Australian women, in particular, seek enhancements that feel, look and respond like natural breast tissue – or as close as possible.
 So how do we achieve our natural look breast augmentation surgery?

 There are myriad options when it comes to implant choices.
-These include the size of your implant, how full it will be (within manufacturer guidelines), the location of your implant, the type of filler, the shape and, lastly, the texture.
+These include the size of your implant, how full it will be (within manufacturer guidelines), the location of your implant, the type of filler, and the shape.
 Different combinations of these factors will get different results and will impact your final look in a variety of ways.

 Anatomical implants may give you a more natural shape but round implants may give you better fullness, especially at the top – or upper pole – of the breast.
-A smooth implant may feel more natural but a textured one will adhere to the breast tissue better.
 Saline implants might be better for your body but create a rippling of the skin while silicone feels more like natural breast tissue.

 These options are something you should discuss with your surgeon to get the best possible, natural look for your surgery.
 Sizers are a great way to get a physical sense for larger breasts, a more prominent profile, and a bigger bra cup size.